tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 I am glad for people who have taken the time out to read and review what I have to say on things I like.
 That was a big part of what has kept me writing.

-##  Simple Is The New Sexy: Understanding This Complex Beast
+##  Simple Is The New Sexy: Our Approach To Understanding

 The tone of this post unlike those in the past, is going to be realistic, which is code for informal.
 I intend to keep the mood light and upbeat with comic images and GIFs, (try my best to) make jokes, while talking about a very serious topic that is the cause of these uncertain times.